bytecodealliance/bytecodealliance.org/_posts/2026-05-12-how-wasm-components-enable-pluggable-middleware.md

 2. demonstrate how to reuse middlewares from other languages (mentioned above)
 3. demonstrate how to virtualize interfaces
-4. implement developer tooling such as record / replay and fuzzers
+4. implement developer tooling such as record / replay and fuzzers If you want to try interposing on your own composition, kick the tires on `splicer` and open an issue with what you find: the read/write adapter, the builtins suite, and the tooling layer are all places contributors can plug in.